algorithmshub/Java/Assignments/Assignment10/README.md

 Write a method call `repsEqual` that:

 * takes an array and an integer
-* returns `1` if the array contains only the digits of the number in the same order that they appear in the number.
+* returns `1` if the array contains only the digits of the number in the same order that they appear in the number
 * otherwise it returns `0`

 The function prototype is `int repsEqual(int[] a, int n)`